readyready15728/misc/camadia-notes.md

 - One can do Mining in Gander in Newfoundland.
 There is also a Trading Post in Gander.
 - Text in the guild channel is private to members of the guild.
+- In Burgeo in Newfoundland it is possible to smelt ingots and smith equipment (both Blacksmithing, I think).